 Fun, strong instrumental track from Low, the first of David Bowie’s post cocaine psychosis “Berlin albums“.
 Side two is mostly ambient and revolutionary in its way, but side one is where it all starts really: the big ass drum sound that came to define the 1980s (ultimately in a bad way).
 Credit usually goes to Phil Collins and/or Peter Gabriel, but that was three years after the fact.

 “The problem with any My Bloody Valentine record is, however brilliant it may be, it can’t exist in same sonic universe of that same song performed live.
 Case in point, When You Sleep from Loveless.
 On record, it’s a superbly textured experimental pop song with a pronounced dreamy edge.
-Whereas live, in the Commodore, 1992, it was a gauntlet thrown down by the gods.
+Whereas live, in the Commodore Ballroom, 1992, it was a gauntlet thrown down by the gods.
 Swoon in our psychedelic power and complexity, it demanded.
 And maybe half the crowd did.
 The other half were gone by shows end, complaining about the noise.”
 (Philip Random)

 Alan Price (original Animal) delivers a smoothly evil little ditty about how poor people really only have themselves to blame.
 Found on the soundtrack to O Lucky Man, which is one those movies that everyone must see and hardly anyone has, because it illustrates in epic detail how the world actually works.
 And it’s funny.

 In which Mark Stewart (and his Maffia) lay down a dubbed out dirge of struggle and truth, reminding us that George Orwell’s 1984 was spot on if you happened to find yourself on the wrong side of the poverty line in the year in question.
 “Trying to pay the rent, the main worry’s job security.
 The busier you are, the less you see.”
 Same as it ever was.

 As the story goes, Bob Dylan hated us all by 1970 – his audience that is.
 Which led to the four slabs of vinyl called Self Portrait in which he ambles through a weird mix of everything but the kind of music that was going to singlehandedly trigger a peoples revolution.
 Just ditties, sidetracks, half-assed Paul Simon and Gordon Lightfoot covers, and perhaps strangest of all, a take on Blue Moon that actually works.
 Because it genuinely does just sound like a lonely Jewish guy who got lost somewhere in the north country, and now he’s sitting in the dark, looking up at the second full moon in less than a month, crooning away.